cosmos/ibc-rs/ibc-clients/README.md

 ### CosmWasm Integration

-- [ibc-client-cw](./cosmwasm): Types and Utilities for CosmWasm Integration
+- [ibc-client-cw](./cw-context): Types and Utilities for CosmWasm Integration
   - To utilize the CosmWasm contracts developed with this library, hosting environments must support the CosmWasm module and be using the version of `ibc-go` that supports the `08-wasm` proxy light client.

-  - **DISCLAIMER: This project is currently in development and should not be deployed for production use.
+  - **DISCLAIMER: This library is currently in development and should not be deployed for production use.
 Users are advised to exercise caution and test thoroughly in non-production environments.**